Your Frequently Asked Questions about the Winter Lights Rink

 How do I buy tickets?

-You can buy tickets through EventBrite.
-Tickets will not be sold on site.
+You can buy tickets through EventBrite starting on November 1.

 How many people can be on the rink at one time?